cfeng783/GTT/README.md

 # Only the Curve Shape Matters: Training Foundation Models for Zero-Shot Multivariate Time Series Forecasting through Next Curve Shape Prediction

-This repository provides only the minimal code for running inference of GTT, with small-scale models available for conceptual experimentation.
+This repository provides the minimal code for running inference of GTT, with small-scale models available for conceptual experimentation.
 The complete version is undergoing an internal administrative review and will be released at a later date.

 # Getting Started